2015 Quicken Loans Race for Heroes 500

-The 2015 Quicken Loans Race for Heroes 500 was a NASCAR Sprint Cup Series race held on November 15, 2015, at Phoenix Raceway in Avondale, Arizona.
+The 2015 Quicken Loans Race for Heroes 500 was a NASCAR Sprint Cup Series race held on November 15, 2015, at Phoenix International Raceway in Avondale, Arizona.
 Contested over 219 laps – shortened from 312 due to rain – on the 1 mi oval, it was the 35th race of the 2015 NASCAR Sprint Cup Series season, ninth race of the Chase and final race of the Eliminator Round.
 Dale Earnhardt Jr. won the race, his third of the season.
 Kevin Harvick finished second, while Joey Logano, Kyle Busch and Jimmie Johnson rounded out the top-five.

 Johnson won the pole for the race and led 44 laps on his way to a fifth-place finish.
 Harvick led a race high of 143 laps on his way to a runner-up finish.
 There were eight lead changes among seven different drivers, as well as two cautions for 29 laps.

 This was the 26th career victory for Earnhardt, third of the season, third at Phoenix International Raceway and 10th at the track for Hendrick Motorsports.
 It moved him to seventh in the points standings.
 The win clinched Chevrolet its 13th consecutive manufacturers' championship and 39th overall.
 It would ultimately prove to be Earnhardt's final career victory before his retirement in 2017.

 The Quicken Loans Race for Heroes 500 was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.